hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/README.md

 # ... other test functions for edge cases or invalid inputs ...
 ```

-This example demonstrates mocking `PrestashopAPI` to isolate the test.
+This example demonStartes mocking `PrestashopAPI` to isolate the test.
 Replace the placeholder `PrestashopAPI` calls with your actual implementation.
 Importantly, **replace the placeholder code** with the *actual* Python code you want to test.
 The structure of the tests would adapt based on the function's signature, behavior, and expected output.